 With the support of a mentor, you’ll do work placements and record your progress in a professional development portfolio.
 You’ll develop a wide range of practical and analytical skills which are valued by employers, including the ability to think critically about your work and the setting you’re in.

 Our friendly tutors all have experience of working in the education sector.
 They’re keen to see you succeed, and will give you regular, helpful support and feedback.
 Classes are generally small.
 You’ll study individually and in small groups to develop your flexibility, independence and teamwork.

 When you graduate, you’ll have a foundation degree.
-You could then apply for a one-year top-up course to get a full honours degree, either on a full-time basis (1 year) or on a part-time basis (2 years).
+You could then apply for a top course to get a full honours degree, either on a full-time basis (1 year) or on a part-time basis (2 years).